XML Map Connector

 Manually Create a Test File

-Test files can also be manually created.
+You can also manually create test files.
 Simply send a sample file through the transformation connector (EDI Connectors should be explicitly configured as ‘EDI-to-XML’ mode) to generate an XML output file.
 Download that output file and upload it again as the Source or Destination File in an XML Map Connector.

 Template Files from Database Connectors